apache/hive/README.txt

 * Query execution using Apache Hadoop MapReduce, Apache Tez or Apache Spark frameworks.

-Hive implements a dialect of SQL (Hive QL) that focuses on analytics and presents a rich set of SQL semantics including OLAP functions, subqueries, common table expressions and more.
-Hive allows SQL developers or users with SQL tools to easily query, analyze and process data stored in Hadoop.
-Hive also allows programmers familiar with the MapReduce framework to plug in their custom mappers and reducers to perform more sophisticated analysis that may not be supported by the built-in capabilities of the language.
-QL can also be extended with custom scalar functions (UDF's), aggregations (UDAF's), and table functions (UDTF's).
+Hive provides standard SQL functionality, including many of the later 2003 and 2011 features for analytics.
+These include OLAP functions, subqueries, common table expressions, and more.
+Hive's SQL can also be extended with user code via user defined functions (UDFs), user defined aggregates (UDAFs), and user defined table functions (UDTFs).

 Hive users have a choice of 3 runtimes when executing SQL queries.
 Users can choose between Apache Hadoop MapReduce, Apache Tez or